creitve/cartomatic/README.md

 #### Running on virtual machine

-Cartomatic well-works not only on production – you can use it for development or testing purposes using virtual machines which managed by [Vagrant](https://vagrantup.com).
+Cartomatic covers not only your production needs, but can also ease your development and testing workflow with virtual machines and [Vagrant](https://vagrantup.com).

 1. Switch to the `dev/` directory.

-2. Specify parameters into the 'config.yml' settings file:
+2. Specify parameters in the 'config.yml' settings file:

     ```
     vms: